seanbutler/SinWaveLandscape/README.md

 # Sin Wave Landscape

-stacked sine waves to create fun slopey landscape. reload to get a new one.
+stacked sine waves to create fun slopey landscape. turns out from inside the landscape this looks pretty natural. reload to get a new one.

 ## credits go to...